Information for Australians

 For Australians remaining in Myanmar

 For Australians remaining in Myanmar, be ready to shelter-in-place; have essential supplies and funds.
-Maintain heightened security awareness, register with DFAT, monitor the media, and keep in close contact with friends and family.
+Maintain heightened security awareness, monitor the media, and keep in close contact with family and friends.

 - Have a plan/schedule to maintain communication with family/friends.